jmamma/MegaCommand_Design/README.md

 OLED Display must be installed last.

-The MIDI DIN ports get soldered on before the display

-5) To install the male headers that connect to the MC to the ArduinoMega, insert the headers in to the ArduinoMega then solder with the arduino attached to the headers.
+5) To install the male headers that connect to the MegaCommand to the ArduinoMega, insert the headers in to the ArduinoMega then solder with the arduino attached to the headers.
 This will ensure perfect alignment.
 ```

 ## Enclosure: